Aisha-345/protractortestcases/README.md

-# protractortestcases
+# Testing-Project
-this is a project for testing a local e-commerce website using protractor framework
+ Testing of angular.js website using protractor tool and wappalyzer as extensions from google play store